vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 For starters you can, and should, generate the github personal access token, explained nicely [here][gh-oauth]

-Awesome, now that you have an oauth token, and you could paste it into your travis config, and commit it, and ...
+Awesome, now that you have an oauth token, and you could paste it into your Travis CI config, and commit it, and ...

 Well, you can't, as GitHub is actively scanning the repos for oauth tokens, and if it detects one,